PRACTICAL GUIDE

-Server backup testing in Quebec for businesses that want proof the restore path actually works.
+Server backup testing in Quebec for businesses that want proof the restore path actually works

 Backups feel safe right up until the first real restore.
 Testing is what shows whether the business can recover the right systems, in the right order, with the right expectations.